standardco/espen-collect/README.md

   1. [Enable the Google Drive API](https://console.developers.google.com/apis/api/drive.googleapis.com).
   1. [Enable the Google Sheets API](https://console.developers.google.com/apis/api/sheets.googleapis.com).

-**Google Maps API**: When the "Google Maps SDK" option is selected in the "User interface" settings, ODK Collect uses the Google Maps API for displaying maps in the geospatial widgets (GeoPoint, GeoTrace, and GeoShape).
+**Google Maps API**: When the "Google Maps SDK" option is selected in the "User interface" settings, ESPEN Collect uses the Google Maps API for displaying maps in the geospatial widgets (GeoPoint, GeoTrace, and GeoShape).
 To enable this API:
   1. [Get a Google Maps API key](https://developers.google.com/maps/documentation/android-api/signup).
 Note that this requires a credit card number, though the card will not be charged immediately; some free API usage is permitted.
 You should carefully read the terms before providing a credit card number.
   1. Edit or create `secrets.properties` and set the `GOOGLE_MAPS_API_KEY` property to your API key.
 You should end up with a line that looks like this:
     ```
     GOOGLE_MAPS_API_KEY=AIbzvW8e0ub...
     ```

-**Mapbox Maps SDK for Android**: When the "Mapbox SDK" option is selected in the "User interface" settings, ODK Collect uses the Mapbox SDK for displaying maps in the geospatial widgets (GeoPoint, GeoTrace, and GeoShape).
+**Mapbox Maps SDK for Android**: When the "Mapbox SDK" option is selected in the "User interface" settings, ESPEN Collect uses the Mapbox SDK for displaying maps in the geospatial widgets (GeoPoint, GeoTrace, and GeoShape).
 To enable this API:
   1. [Create a Mapbox account](https://www.mapbox.com/signup/).
 Note that signing up with the "Pay-As-You-Go" plan does not require a credit card.
 Mapbox provides free API usage up to the monthly thresholds documented at [https://www.mapbox.com/pricing](https://www.mapbox.com/pricing).
 If your usage exceeds these thresholds, you will receive e-mail with instructions on how to add a credit card for payment; services will remain live until the end of the 30-day billing term, after which the account will be deactivated and will require a credit card to reactivate.
   2. Find your access token on your [account page](https://account.mapbox.com/) - it should be in "Tokens" as "Default public token".
   3. Edit or create `secrets.properties` and set the `MAPBOX_ACCESS_TOKEN` property to your access token.
 You should end up with a line that looks like this: